 Hours Worked on a Holiday.
 In addition to holiday pay described in Section 28.2, employees required to work on a holiday will receive pay at their overtime rate for all hours worked on the holiday.

 Alternate Schedules.
-Employees working alternate schedules who are normally scheduled to work more than eight (8) hours on a day observed as a holiday may use vacation leave, compensatory time, or leave without pay to make up the difference between the employee’s normally scheduled shift and the eight (8) hours of holiday pay.
+Employees who have requested or chosen to work alternate schedules who are normally scheduled to work more than eight (8) hours on a day observed as a holiday may use vacation leave, compensatory time, or leave without pay to make up the difference between the employee’s normally scheduled shift and the eight (8) hours of holiday pay.
+Full-time employees who are required by the University to work a schedule other than eight (8) hours will be paid at their straight time rate for the hours they are scheduled to work on that day.

 Holiday Observance.
 When the observed holiday falls on the employee’s scheduled work day, that day will be considered the holiday.
 When an observed holiday falls on the employee’s scheduled day off, he or she will be permitted to take an alternate day off during the week in which the holiday is observed.
 Employees must schedule any such alternate days off in advance with the approval of their supervisors.
+Employees may elect to receive equivalent compensatory time in lieu of an alternate day off.

 Employees whose scheduled shifts begin on one calendar day and end on the next calendar day will observe the holiday on the shift that begins on the holiday.

 Personal Holidays.
-An employee may choose one workday as a personal holiday during each calendar year if the employee has been continuously employed by the University for more than four (4) months.
+An employee may choose one workday as a personal holiday during each calendar year.

 Full-time employees will receive eight (8) hours off for a personal holiday.
+Employees may use vacation leave, compensatory time or leave without pay to make up the difference between the employee’s normally scheduled shift and the eight (8) hours of holiday pay.
 Part-time employees will receive hours off on the same prorated basis that their monthly schedule bears to full-time employment.

 Employees will be permitted to take their selected day as the personal holiday if:

-The employee has given at least fourteen (14) calendar days’ written notice to his or her supervisor, or has received the supervisor’s approval for a shorter notice period.
+The employee has received approval from their supervisor.
 The number of employees choosing a specific day off does not interfere with University operations or require the University to incur overtime.

 Personal holidays may not be carried over to the next calendar year.